 - Contributes to validating compliance with design specifications for the various icons and elements.

 - Improves product reliability and increases product quality.

 While there are numerous benefits of GUI testing, the tests still require acknowledgement.
-There are a few drawbacks.
-Here are therefore the drawbacks/disadvantages.
+In addition, there are a few drawbacks.
+Here are, therefore, the drawbacks/disadvantages.